hbkworld/streaming-spec/axes.md

 }
 ~~~~

-We receive 1 data block with one abolute time stamp and three double values.
+We receive 1 data block with one abolute time stamp and a struct with three double values.